ibm-messaging/kafka-connect-mq-sink/README.md

 In MQ, the correlation ID is a 24-byte array.
 As a string, the connector represents it using a sequence of 48 hexadecimal characters.
 The Kafka key will be truncated to fit into this size.

+The connector can be configured to set the Kafka topic, partition and offset as JMS message properties using the `mq.message.builder.*.property` configuration values.
+If configured, the topic is set as a string property, the partition as an integer property and the offset as a long property.
+Because these values are set using JMS message properties, they only have an effect if `mq.message.body.jms=true` is set.

 ## Security
 The connector supports authentication with user name and password and also connections secured with TLS using a server-side certificate and mutual authentication with client-side certificates.